 The anal canal begins at the level of the anorectal ring and extends distally for 4 cm to the anal verge.
 The internal anal sphincter and external anal sphincter muscles surround the anal canal.
 The internal anal sphincter muscle is a continuation of the involuntary layer of circular smooth muscle of the rectum that begins at the anorectal ring.
 It is contracted at rest so that the lower margin can be palpated 1 to 2 cm below the dentate line in the intersphincteric groove.
 The internal anal sphincter muscle supplies up to 60% of the resting tone of the anus.8 The external anal sphincter muscle is an elliptical cylinder of voluntary striated muscle tethered to the coccyx and surrounding the anal canal.
 Columnar epithelium lines the upper anal canal while the lower anal canal is lined by squamous epithelium.
 The transitional zone lies between the two different types of mucosa.
 The anoderm is a thin layer of stratified squamous epithelium around the anus, distal to the dentate or pectinate line, that lacks sweat glands and hair follicles.
 This area is richly endowed with cutaneous sensory nerve endings.

 It is hypothesized that anal fissures usually occur in the posterior midline secondary to a decreased vascular supply causing ischemia or a decreased number of external sphincter muscle fibers predisposing the posterior area to a weakness.9 Constipation or a hard bowel movement causes a tear in the anoderm that causes pain.
-The tear often results in a vicious cycle of injury by ...
+The tear often results in a vicious cycle of injury by exposing the ...